2025 Shaanxi Union F.C. season

-The 2025 season is the third season in the existence of Shaanxi Union Football Club, and their first ever season in China League One, the Chinese second-tier, following promotion in the previous season.
+The 2025 season was the third season in the existence of Shaanxi Union Football Club, and their first ever season in China League One, the Chinese second-tier, following promotion in the previous season.
+In addition to the domestic league, the club also participated in the Chinese FA Cup.
+Shaanxi Union drew an average home attendance of 16,503 in 2025.